Third-party insurance explained

 What does third-party only insurance cover?

-Third-party only insurance (TPO) offers you the legal minimum level of cover, and is the most basic you’re able to get.
+Third-party only insurance (TPO) offers you the legal minimum level of car insurance cover, and is the most basic you’re able to get.

 This kind of policy helps protect other people, vehicles and property in the event of an accident that was deemed to be your fault.